ceandrade/brkga_mp_ipr_cpp/README.md

 savings can be considerable in a full year of operation (which usually translates into energy savings).

-:high_brightness: What is new on version 2.0
+:high_brightness: What is new in version 2.0
 --------------------------------------------------------------------------------

 ### Multiples objectives (Lexicographically)